Defending Poor Performance In Field Sobriety Tests

 I can usually list 10, 20, 30 things that someone did correctly to counter the 2 or 3 things someone did not do very well, in the officer’s opinion.
 I am not as concerned about the field sobriety test, unless someone is falling over and throwing up.
 Then again, that someone may be sick with something other than alcohol.

-However, I am not as concerned about the field sobriety test, usually.
+However, I am not as concerned about the field sobriety tests, usually.
 I am more concerned about the blood alcohol level.

 Get your questions answered - Call Us 24/7 For a FREE Case Evaluation (415) 523-7878